PelionIoT/Connector-for-Apache-Kafka/demo-example/README.md

   ```
   If successfully, you should see the configuration printed out in the console and the connector starting receiving messages from Pelion:

+  > NOTE: As described in our [pre-subscriptions documentation page](https://developer.pelion.com/docs/device-management/current/resources/resource-change-webapp.html#presubscribing-to-resources-based-on-rules), Pelion
+  > Device Management does not deploy pre-subscription changes to the device immediately.
+Instead, when the device update it's registration status to the platform, then the rules are forwarded.
+For that reason, please ensure
+  > you reboot the device or in case of the Virtual demo, a simple `docker stop/start` on the virtual demo container should suffice.
+Once your device reboots and registers again to the platform, you should start receiving messages.
 - Start a kafka consumer to verify that messages are being received:
   ```
   $ kafka-protobuf-console-consumer \